 - Represented electric utility group in regulatory routing proceedings for 345 kV transmission line spanning Minnesota.

-- Represented electric utility in multiple appeals of a rate case orders to the Minnesota Court of Appeals and Minnesota Supreme Court.
+- Represented electric utility in multiple appeals of rate case orders to the Minnesota Court of Appeals and Minnesota Supreme Court.

 - Handled negotiation of vendor contract for major power train equipment at electric generation facility.